 Download the workshop curriculum at the Reversing Runaway Inequality resource page.
-(There are both trainer and participant versions of the workbook.)
+(There are trainer and participant versions of the workbook.)

-The workbook is divided up into a series of activities, each of which have one or more tasks for participants to complete in small groups.
+The workbook is divided up into a series of activities, each of which has one or more tasks for participants to complete in small groups.
 You can pull out different activities depending on your audience and how much time you have.

 At the resource page there is also an explanation of the training methodology the workbook uses, called the Small Group Activity method.
 Again, no one is compelled to use this method, but years of testing have shown that the method extremely effective, especially for complex material such as this.

 The method is also designed so that the workshop trainers don’t need to be an expert in the subject matter, though they do need to become familiar enough with the material to facilitate discussions.
 The workshop tends to work best with two trainers.

 The network is periodically holding train-the-trainer sessions around the country that cover both the material and the Small Group Activity method.
 Where and when they are held depends on getting a critical mass of people in an area who want to be educators and—this is sometimes the harder part—who will have multiple opportunities to put on the workshop.
 There will also be experiments with training trainers via webinars and video.

 But setting up these train-the-trainer programs take time.
 So it is hoped that you can bring your skills to bear to use the curriculum on your own and spreading the word.

 Sometimes the harder piece of being a trainer is finding opportunities to actually train people.
 It’s important that each of us consider what’s realistic for ourselves.
 Think about what kind of training opportunities you might have: Can you recruit 20-25 people to attend an 8-hour workshop?
 Once?
 Two or more times in the next six months?